Intense video shows women, children rescued from burning home in St. Louis - NewsBreak

 Intense video shows women, children rescued from burning home in St. Louis

-ST. LOUIS ( KTVI ) – St. Louis first responders successfully rescued two adults and three children from a burning house on Tuesday.
+ST. LOUIS (KTVI) – St. Louis first responders rescued two adults and three children from a burning house on Tuesday.

-Photographer David Parks was working in the area when he captured images of a rescue taking place on the backside of the structure.
+Photographer David Parks was working in the area when he captured images of the rescue unfolding on the backside of the structure.

 St. Louis firefighters also raised a ladder to rescue Daleza Leonard and the two children she was watching.
 All three were released from an area hospital Tuesday night.

-“We’re all here and we could have been dead,” said Leonard.Why didn’t Minsk peace accords help stop conflict?
+“We’re all here and we could have been dead,” Leonard said.Why didn’t Minsk peace accords help stop conflict?

-Leonard and Clayborn say they lost everything in the fire.
-The American Red Cross was providing temporary assistance Tuesday.
+Leonard and Clayborn said they lost everything in the fire.
+The American Red Cross provided temporary assistance Tuesday.

 The cause of the fire is under investigation.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.